 Visiting Crete in Easter can be a memorable experience.
 This is the most important religious occasion during the year, with numerous processions and ceremonies held at churches all over the island.
 Easter is also a popular time for Greeks to travel, but you should keep in mind that not all shops and services will run during the religious holiday.

-Crete weather April
+Weather in Crete in April

 It might not be the official start of summer, but April does herald the beginning of consistently warm temperatures of 17 degrees during the day.
 Day time highs regularly touch 20 degrees or higher.